 - Number of supreme court judges

 - Structure of the courts

+- Supreme court term length

 - Supreme court selection

 - Mandatory retirement age for judges

-- Supreme court term length

-- Minimum age of supreme court judges - Eligibility for supreme court judges a. has been for at least five years a Judge of a High Court or of two or more such Courts in succession; or
+- Minimum age of supreme court judges - Eligibility for supreme court judges

-- b. has been for at least ten years an advocate of a High Court or of two or more such Courts in succession; or - c. is, in the opinion of the President, a distinguished jurist.
+- b. has been for at least ten years an advocate of a High Court or of two or more such Courts in succession; or a is the principal of the Dresident a distinguished invist - $\ensuremath{\mathbf{c}}\xspace$ is, in the opinion of the President, a distinguished jurist.